Inside: A 6 month to 9 month schedule routine for your baby.

 Very nauseating around here…

-Anyway, here’s the 6 to 9 month routine I used for all of my babies.
+Anyway, here’s the 6 to 9 month routine I recommend (as a certified baby and toddler sleep consultant and mama of 5) for 6 month old babies.

 A 6 to 9 Month Sample Routine:

-Note: These are the times I aimed for.
-If they didn’t happen because baby was hungry, then I adapted and tried to get back to this when able.
+Note: These are the times to aim for.
+If they don’t happen because baby is hungry earlier, then adapt and try to get back to this when able.

 - 9:00 am – down for nap